 Day 2 – Cusco

-Morning: Take a morning flight to Cusco to maximize your time to acclimate.
+Morning: Take a morning flight from Lima to Cusco to maximize your time to acclimate.
 The flight takes about an hour and you will fly over some nice looking mountain ranges.
-Landing in Cusco can be interesting since it’s in the middle of a mountain.
+There are frequent flights from Lima to Cusco on many airlines.
+I personally flew LAN.

-Get a cab from the airport to your hotel or have your hotel pick you up.
-The “official” cabs will try to rip you off by asking for 20-30 Sols.
-The price of “non-official” cabs at the airport should be 10-15 sols, so make sure you bargain.
+Get a cab from the Cusco airport to your hotel in the historical center of Cusco or have your hotel pick you up.
+The “official” Cusco cabs will try to rip you off by asking for 20-30 Sols.
+The price of “non-official” cabs at the Cusco airport should be 10-15 sols, so make sure you bargain.
 We took those “non-official” cabs and it was perfectly safe.

 Lunch: Check out the restaurant called Morena Kitchen near Plaza de Armas.